debeatzgh1/-My-Brand-Online-Digital-Products-Affiliate-Shop/README.md

-# 🛒 My Brand Online – Digital Products & Affiliate Shop
+# 🛒 Brands Online – Digital Products & Affiliate Shop

 Welcome to **My Brand Online**, your trusted place for exploring powerful tools, digital products, and affiliate resources that help you **start, grow, and scale your online business**.